 Disappointing presents might also aggravate an already sensitive family climate.
 Many of us have seen the scene from Love Actually where the wife receives a CD instead of the dazzling gold necklace she’d found in her husband’s pocket the day before.
 It could be the tiny spark to the enormous powder keg and ought never to be underestimated.

-I think the final nail in the coffin is simply the fact that Christmas will strive so very hard to be Christmas.
-By this I mean that the expectations are so high, and the Disney image of the idyllic sing-along family around the fire so gooey, that it all just becomes too much.
+Perhaps the final nail in the coffin is simply the fact that Christmas will strive so very hard to be Christmas.
+The expectations are so high, and the Disney image of the idyllic sing-along family around the fire so cloying, that it all just becomes too much.
 Our expectations are forcibly elevated, and a constant paralytic fear of failure runs rife.

-If you would like to know more about the issues covered in this article, Vardags offers a free consultation to qualifying individuals.
+If you would like to know more about the issues covered in this guide, Vardags offers a free consultation to qualifying individuals.

-Our confidential enquiry line is staffed 24 hours.
+Our confidential enquiry line is staffed 24 hours, every day of the year.
 Call 020 7404 9390 today.